 It hasn’t been easy.
-We are constantly wrestling with hard questions and searching for how to best serve and represent Jesus to these students on the fridge.
+We are constantly wrestling with hard questions and searching for how to best serve and represent Jesus to these students on the fringe.
 We have had some incredibly bad days, but some incredibly good days as well.
 God has done some amazing things in some truly messy situations.
-He really is the God portrayed in the Bible; patient, slow to wrath, abounding in steadfast love and faithfulness, just, righteous, and good.
+He really is the God portrayed in the Bible:

-We have learned so many lessons along the way.
+We have learned so many lessons along the way, many of which can help others who want to encourage and disciple young people.
 Here are a few of my best tips for discipling the next generation:

-- Engage difficult questions and hard biblical truths: If you don’t, who will?
-I believe that avoiding these questions sets students up for failure, specifically sets them up to have their whole world view crumble when it is challenged in any way.
-I know many students, whose entire faith has crumbled, because their leaders engaged in the proclamation of Christian Truth but avoided difficult questions.
+Part of discipling the next generation is engaging in difficult questions and hard biblical truths.
+If you don’t, who will?
+I believe that avoiding these questions sets students up for failure, specifically sets them up to have their whole worldview crumble when it is challenged in any way.
+I know many students whose entire faith has crumbled because their leaders engaged in the proclamation of Christian Truth but avoided difficult questions.

 Should we also teach them how to know why it's trustworthy?
 YES!